 Cumbrian hotelier releases sequel to Lakeland Book of the Year

-Stop for Breakfast, the sequel to Undressed for Dinner by Simon Temple Bennett - the winner of Lakeland Book of the Year 2014 - is set to be released this autumn.
+Stop for Breakfast, the sequel to Undressed for Dinner by Simon Temple Bennett - the winner of Lakeland Book of the Year 2014 - was published in 2016.
 The follow up, which has a foreword by publisher and independent hotel guru Alastair Sawday, will be officially released on the 1st of October and will continue the entertaining, endearing and often emotional story of Simon and his young family’s life at Augill Castle in Kirkby Stephen, Cumbria.

 The story begins soon after Simon and his wife Wendy discover their original dream home in the south of France is back on the market.
 With the loss of Simon's mum, two teenaged children vying for ever-more attention and a financial climate gradually suffocating them, the couple feels the draw of the southern sun strengthening by the day.